ultraseedbox/USB-Docs/Getting Started Guide/Automation - A Comprehensive Guide/UltraSeedbox Comprehensive Guide to Fully Automated Media Box.md

 ## File Transfer

-Here are some of the methods you can do to transfer your files from your seedbox to your devices.
+Here are some methods you can do to transfer your files from your seedbox to your devices.

 ### FTP